Blog

 - In the US, 34% of kids reported having experienced cyberbullying at least once.

-- Cyberbullying can range from hate speech to sexual remarks to ridicule and threats and can lead to depression and suicide in some students.
+- Cyberbullying can range from hate speech to sexual remarks to ridicule and threats.
+It can lead to depression and suicide in some students.

 Psychologists warn that cell phone usage can enable cyberbullying and put a child’s mental health at risk.